Shnaikat/Supplemental_Materials_For_ICSE_SEET_2026/README.md

 - **No raw transcripts** or identifying information are included.
 - Please do not attempt re-identification.

+## Citation
+If you use these materials, please cite the paper listed in `CITATION.cff`.

 ## Contact
-Maintainer: Anonymous — anonymous@domain.com
+Maintainer: Khawla Shnaikat — khawla.shnaikat@ucalgary.ca
-Institution: Anonymous
+Institution: University of Calgary